-On a trip to the US recently, I read a walking article in the Alaska Airlines flight magazine – it was a 4 page comprehensive guide to Hadrian’s Wall.
+On a trip to the US recently, I read a walking article in the Alaska Airlines flight magazine – it was a 4-page comprehensive guide to Hadrian’s Wall.
 Such is the renown of this National Trail.
 Known as one of the best monument walks in the world, alongside Offa’s Dyke and The Great Wall of China, it is justifiably popular.

 The walk starts in Wallsend and passes through the wonderful city of Newcastle, before entering glorious countryside and then to the spectacular sections of the wall.
 It then descends into Carlisle through farmland and hence to Bowness-On-Solway, alongside the River Eden and into the Solway Firth.
 You have to kick yourself at times to remember that construction of the wall started in AD 122, 1,900 years ago!
-Views over the border country are rugged and wild.
+Views of the border country are rugged and wild.

 I completed the walk in early November 2014, it would have been earlier, but I avoided the remnants of Hurricane Gonzalo.